onja-org/music-of-madagascar/x/index.md

 # List of artists starting with X

- Actually, malagasy don't have any band's name starting with X.
+ Actually, Malagasy don't have any band's nameS starting with X.
  [Go back to the artist index](x/index.md).